anysource-AI/anysource-infra/aws-terraform-ecs/examples/README.md

    - Get ALB DNS name: `terraform output alb_dns_name`
    - Create a CNAME record in your DNS provider pointing your domain to the ALB DNS name

+   If you manage DNS in Route53, set `enable_acm_dns_validation = true` and provide `hosted_zone_name` so the module can both complete ACM DNS validation and create the ALIAS record automatically.

 ## Comparison: Deployment Modes

 | Feature                     | MODE 1<br/>New VPC + New ECS | MODE 2<br/>Existing VPC + New ECS |